INTS15

-c7orf26 (Chromosome 7, Open Reading Frame 26) is a gene in humans that encodes a protein known as c7orf26 (uncharacterized protein c7orf26).
+Integrator complex subunit 15, also known as C7orf26, is a protein encoded in humans by the INTS15 gene.
 Based on properties of c7orf26 and its conservation over a long period of time, its suggested function is targeted for the cytoplasm and it is predicted to play a role in regulating transcription.

 Predicted tertiary structure of c7orf26 with leucine zipper elements highlighted in red, and dileucine components highlighted in green.

 Gene

 Background

 Chromosome 7 is one of the 23 pairs of chromosomes in the human body, and spans about 159 million base pairs and represents about 5-5.5% of the total DNA in cells.
 Changes to the structure of chromosome 7 can result in a number of genetic abnormalities, including Williams Syndrome which causes structural and cosmetic changes to the human body, ultimately resulting in a shorter lifespan.
 There are hundreds of known open reading frames (ORF) along the domain of chromosome 7, however there is not much known about the 26th reading frame, which is of considerable interest.

 Currently, two isoforms of c7orf26 are known in Homo Sapiens and are referred to as isoforms 1 and 2, respectively.